ajwills72/about-ajwills72/publications.md

 # Publications

-_Publications are ordered by date of first publication (usually online publication).
-In some cases, this results in them being out of order in terms of the year the journal issue was published_.

 Seabrooke, T., Mitchell, C. J., Wills, A. J., & Hollins, T. J. (in press).
 [Pretesting boosts recognition, but not cued recall, of targets from unrelated word pairs](pu060.md).
 Psychonomic Bulletin and Review.
 Accepted: 26 November 2019.

 Spicer, S.G., Mitchell, C.J., Wills, A.J., & Jones, P.M.
 (2020).
 [Theory protection in associative learning: humans maintain certain beliefs in a manner that violates prediction error](pu048.md). _Journal of Experimental Psychology: Animal Learning and Cognition, 46_, 151-161.
 Accepted: 19 July 2019.
 Published: April 2020.